SMCS Home

 Curriculum: Grade 7

-7th grade students may also participate in band, chorus, jazz band and show choir.
+7th grade students may also participate in band, chorus, and jazz band.
 See below for more information about band.
-7th grade students may choose Mandarin Chinese, German or Spanish.
+7th grade students may choose German or Spanish.
 Students who successfully complete a world language in both 7th and 8th grade may enter the second year of language instruction if they attend St. Mary Catholic High School.

 • Religion (New Testament)